LucasJJulien/PerfectDesign/README.md

 <link rel="stylesheet" type="text/css" href="https://cdn.jsdelivr.net/gh/LucasJJulien/PerfectDesign/production/stable/min/complete.css">
 ```

-> [!NOTE]
+### NPM

-> Support for npm is planned.
+Support for npm is planned.
 Although PerfectDesign was built partly to avoid the complexity of installation, the convenience and centralization of package managers is undeniable.

 ## Usage